 "I anticipate my answer to any bids that might come: the answer is no," he said.
 "Neymar will stay at Santos until 2014, and I hope that he'll continue here for even longer."

-With Roberto Mancini's men trailing Manchester United in the title race, the Italian is keen to learn from the lessons of last summer - when his side was pipped to the signings of Robin Van Persie, Eden Hazard and Javi Martinez - by making an early move for the 21-year-old.
+And with Roberto Mancini's men trailing Manchester United in the title race, the Italian is keen to learn from the lessons of last summer - when his side were pipped to the signings of Robin Van Persie, Eden Hazard and Javi Martinez - by making an early move for the 21-year-old.

 Ribeiro, however, is adamant Neymar is going nowhere.